kagaimiq/jl-uboot-tool/docs/how-to-enter-uboot.md

 respond to any USB control packets and the chip will just reboot likely by being reset by the watchdog because of a crash or something like that.

-On other hand, chips like BR17 or BR21 does not have these strict requirements on the USB connection - you can connect the USB to the chip whenever you want, until the chip gets reset by the watchdog after ~4 seconds likely because of the USB detection code having a busy loop without feeding the watchdog.
+On other hand, chips like BR17 or BR21 does not have these strict requirements on the USB connection - you can connect the USB to the chip whenever you want, until the chip gets reset by the watchdog after ~4 seconds likely because of the USB SOF detection code having a busy loop without feeding the watchdog.
 But anyway, here the situation is not so strict as in BR23/BR25 case.

 At least I can suggest connecting the USB to the chip as quickly as possible, as well as using robust USB switching method,